cenit-io/cenit-docs/docs/integrations/connector_factory.md

   response = JSON.parse(response, symbolize_names: true)
   check_error_response.run([response, :get_contacts])

-  # Here you must obtain the values of the variables 'items' and 'more' from the response of the api
+  # Here you must obtain the values of the variables 'items' and 'info' from the response of the api
   items = response[:data]
   info = response[:info]